 My first day was a long one – after leaving Domaine Beyer I checked out the crumbled and seriously ruined remains of Les Trois Chateaux at the top of the hill before heading back to Colmar.
 By the time I got back, uploaded photos, and had a call with my son, it was around 8:30pm before I ventured out for food.

 The short return drive to Colmar from Eguisheim (ten minutes) was another confusing debacle.
 There is simply no rhyme or reason to the streets, and it is a very frustrating experience to navigate these streets.
 (At the time of writing this now, on day two, I’m slowly becoming able to visualize the town a bit more.
 So, it just takes a little time.)
-The tourists maps are inadequate and the streets do not have adequate signage.
 There are, thankfully, large signs for leaving town in the direction of another particular, and this is ultimately all you’ve got.
-Coming back into town though was another frustrating charade, missing turns and going in circles trying to find something familiar to point me home.
+Coming back into town I missed some turns and went in circles trying to find something familiar to point me home.
 And of course you have someone behind you cramping up on your ass at all times, so the pressure and tension in the car can reach a fever pitch.
 Somehow, eventually, I made it.

 Exhausted, I entered my room to the sound of Facetime ringing on my computer.
 It was, coincidentally, the exact time of my usual call with my son – which I uncharacteristically overlooked, given the time difference and busy activities.
 Ethan is in a little school play tomorrow which I will miss as usual.
 I only learned of this a few weeks ago, so nothing I could do.
 After the long day and navigational woes, talking to Ethan was just the dose of adrenaline pick-me-up I needed, no matter how bored he might seem on our calls.
 The wi-fi was sporadic and though it was ringing, we could not connect.
 After about twenty minutes, it eventually connected.
 What a delight to get to talk to him after a long day on my own!